An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

+While the utilization of TabPFN v2.6~\cite{grinsztajn2025tabpfn} and TabICL~\cite{qu2025tabicl} substantially broadens the scope of the current study, the tabular learning landscape continues to evolve rapidly.
+Architectures such as RealTabPFN~\cite{garg2025real}, TabDPT~\cite{ma2024tabdpt}, and other recently emerging models highlighted in benchmarks such as TabArena were not evaluated here.
+Likewise, alternative gradient boosting frameworks including LightGBM~\cite{ke2017lightgbm} and CatBoost~\cite{prokhorenkova2018catboost} were excluded in favor of a single representative boosting implementation to keep the analysis focused on broader model families rather than exhaustive within-family comparisons.
+Although this choice improves interpretability of the comparisons, it limits the extent to which conclusions can be generalized to every individual implementation or newly proposed architecture.

-This study focused exclusively on structured EHR data, where ensemble methods have established advantages.
-Healthcare AI is increasingly evolving towards multimodal data integration, combining structured records with medical imaging, gnomic, clinical notes, and physiological time series.
-Deep architectures may recover their advantages when applied to these richer data modalities, and the scaling relationships we observed may not hold for multimodal systems.
+The scope of this analysis was on structured EHR data.
+Clinical AI is increasingly moving toward multimodal learning paradigms that combine structured records with medical imaging, clinical notes, genomics, and physiological time series.
+Under these richer modalities, deep learning and foundation-based approaches may exhibit different scaling behavior and potentially stronger relative advantages than observed in the present study.